Bitcoin Ecosystem: Dark Horse Keeps Galloping

 A concept where two or more rollups are linked to share data, security, or state between them.
 This reduces the need for individual rollups to rely on their L1 blockchain for every verification or settlement, potentially lowering costs and speeding up ops.

-DA layers like Nubit are poised be the backbone of scalable Bitcoin Layer 2s, empowering a new wave of Bitcoin-powered consumer apps.
+DA layers like Nubit are poised to be the backbone of scalable Bitcoin Layer 2s, empowering a new wave of Bitcoin-powered consumer apps.

 More on it later in the article.